Jovita08/Operator-Overloading/README.md

 ## Aim:
-To write a C# program to pass values through constructors(default and parameterized) and also overload equal operators by checking whether objects are equal using operator overloading.
+To write a C# program to pass values through constructors and overload equal operators by checking whether objects are equal using operator overloading.

 ## Algorithm:
 ### Step1: